-The Shetland pony is a small, hardy breed from the Shetland Isles, off Scotland’s north-east coast.
+The Shetland pony is a small, hardy breed of horse from the Shetland Isles, off Scotland’s north-east coast.

 Small horses have existed in Shetland for more than 2,000 years, with archaeological excavations on the islands revealing bones of Bronze age equids.
 Horses probably crossed onto the Shetlands from the icefields and were later crossed with stock brought by Norse settlers.